How to file a complaint against a lawyer

 Private complaints

-You can also choose to file a complaint against a lawyer directly with the Disciplinary Council without going through the Office of the Syndic.
-If you do so, the steps to be followed are different and it will be up to you to prove that the lawyer committed the alleged misconduct.
-It will therefore be your responsibility to make sure you are in a position to prove what you are alleging.
-Following this presentation, the Disciplinary Council will render a decision.
+You may also choose to file a complaint against a lawyer directly with the Disciplinary Council, without going through the Office of the Syndic.
+In that case, the process is different because you are responsible for showing that the lawyer committed the acts you are alleging.
+It is your responsibility to prove your allegations.
+After hearing your case, the Disciplinary Council renders its decision.